jhan213/vigilant-octo-spork/README.md

 # Weather Dashboard

 ## Description
 The website uses One Call API's weather data to generate real-time weather data for select cities.
-It was designed with Bootstrap in HTML as well as with CSS and implements JavaScript to create an interactive experience.
+It was designed with Bootstrap, HTML, and CSS and implements JavaScript and jQuery.
+It was one of my first projects I created during a coding bootcamp and was a fun project to work on.

 ## Credits
 Ucla Extension Bootcamp